 Range: E2 Temporal Entity

-Subproperty of: E2 Temporal Entity.
+Superproperty of: E2 Temporal Entity.
 PXX2 starts before the end of (ends after the start of) E2 Temporal Entity

 Quantification: many to many (0,n:0,n)

 Scope note:

 This property specifies that the temporal extent of an instance, A (domain), of E2 Temporal Entity starts definitely before the end of the temporal extent of another instance, B (range), of E2 Temporal Entity.